mathomas/webcrawler_exercise/readme.md

 (note that the 'compile' is only needed if you haven't already run a compile, test, or install)

+The first time you do the above, the internet will be downloaded.
+Such is the nature of modern software development.

-Yeah, ugly Maven command-line syntax sorry.
-If you leave out the args when running, the crawler defaults to crawling my website.
+And yes, the ugly Maven command-line syntax -- sorry.
+Anyway, if you leave out the args when running, the crawler defaults to crawling my website.

 Assumptions
 -----------
 There was no definition of "site map", so I took it literally for simplicity's sake :-).
-I just crawl all the pages from the first page out, and collect the visited pages' URIs in a Map, with related Set of the page's linked resourceReference URIs as the values.
+I just crawl all the pages from the first page out, and collect the visited pages' URIs in a Map, with related Set of the page's linked resource URIs as the values.
 I then print out the Map in a simple/reasonable way.
 Would be interesting to plug in different output formats for the display of the map.
-A dotfile would be very interesting, so the map could be graphed.
+A dotfile would be _very_ interesting, so the map could be graphed.
-I considered doing it, but decided to hold off due to time.
+I considered doing it, but decided to hold off due to time, and due to the fact that one would have to have the appropriate tools installed to do anything with it.

+There was no specific requirement for handling HTTP errors, etc.  So, I took the easy way out and quietly returned no resources for any oddball HTTP or content case.
+Seemed OK at the time.

 Approach
 --------